 The rates charged are based on the pricing region in which the employee/annuitant resides.
-See below a description of the pricing regions.
+See below for a description of the pricing region.
 If the employee/annuitant lives outside of the Plan's service area and is enrolled based on place of employment, then the pricing region for the place of employment will apply.
-If the employee/annuitant moves from one pricing region to another, rates will change on the first of the month following the change of residence.
 The rates shown below are effective January 1, 2022 and will be reduced by the amount your contracting agency contributes toward the cost of your health benefit plan.
 This amount varies among public agencies.
 For assistance on calculating your net contribution, contact your agency or retirement system health benefits officer.